-This Grade II listed pub in Temple Cloud (south of Bristol) sits awkwardly between the busy A37 and scrubland behind the building.
-Our client saw the potential to develop the site around the pub in order to secure its long-term future and allow for its renovation, and regeneration.
+The Grade II listed Temple Inn in Temple Cloud (Somerset) sat awkwardly between the busy A37 and scrubland behind the building.
+Our client saw the potential to develop the site around the pub in order to secure its long-term future and allow for its renovation, and regeneration of the wider village.

 Through conversations between the client, planners and the design team a scheme of 9 new homes and a building housing overnight rooms for the pub was developed.
 The pub currently sits on the edge of the village, however the new development will enclose it in housing allowing it to become integrated into the Temple Cloud life once again.